jorroll/reactive-forms-2-proposal/README.md

 ### Describe the solution you'd like

 Fundamentally, the existing `AbstractControl` class does not offer the extensibility / ease of use that such an important object should have.
-This is a proposal to fundamentally re-think the design of `AbstractControl` for inclusion in an eventual `ReactiveFormsModule2`.
+This is a proposal to re-think the design of `AbstractControl` for inclusion in an eventual `ReactiveFormsModule2`.
+In general, it addresses points 1, 3, 4, and 5, above.

 - Code for this proposal can be found in [this github repo](https://github.com/thefliik/reactive-forms-2-proposal).
+- You can jump to some written examples blow.

 This proposal is demostrated in [this Stackblitz project](https://stackblitz.com/github/thefliik/reactive-forms-2-proposal).
 The demo also contains an example compatibility directive, letting the new `AbstractControl` be used with existing angular material components.